Hampi, perhaps the most amazing place in all of India…

 Where to stay in Hampi

-Most of the budget friendly accommodation is on the far side of the river, it costs 20RS to cross the river by boat (boats run till 6pm), and a few of my favourites on either sides of the river are…
+Most of the budget friendly accommodation is on the far side of the river, it costs 20RS to cross the river by boat (boats run till 6pm), and a few of my favourites on either side of the river are in the table below.
+You rent a lovely Airbnb place, use this Airbnb coupon code for $35 off your first stay!

 How to get to Hampi